top of page

 • 1 Tbsp.
 Ripe Banana: A fantastic source of hydrating compounds.
 It's mild and helps soften and plump the skin.

 • 1 Tsp.
-Raw Honey: To bind the moisture into the skin (humectant).
+Raw Honey: To bind moisture into the skin (humectant).

 • Optional: 1 teaspoon of Aloe Vera Gel (for extra calming hydration) or Jojoba Oil.